christianp/aperiodic-monotile/README.md

 ![A ghost-like shape with curved edges](spectre-monotile.png)

 Each file produces a single copy of the tile.
-Several copies of the tile fit together to tile the plane.
-The 'hat' and 'turtle' monotiles only tile along with their reflections; the 'spectre' monotile tiles without reflections.
+Several copies of the tile fit together to tile the plane:

+* The 'hat' monotile can tile the plane together with its reflection.
+* The 'turtle' can tile the plane with or _without_ its reflection.
+* The 'spectre' monotile is a 'turtle' with curved edges, so that it can the tile _only_ without its reflection.

 The files are: